 Tax Deductions under Section 80 IA

-Section 80 IA provides an avenue for all taxpaying assessees to claim tax deduction on the profits generated through industrial activities.
+Section 80 IA provides an avenue for all taxpaying assessees to claim tax deductions on the profits generated through industrial activities.
 These industrial undertakings can be related to telecommunication, power generation, industrial parks, SEZs, etc.

 The following subsections are related to Section 80-IA